Examples

 Irregular spatial data

-To cater for spatial data collected over arbitrary spatial locations, one may construct a neural estimator with a graph neural network (GNN) architecture (see Sainsbury-Dale, Zammit-Mangion, Richards, and Huser, 2023).
-The overall workflow remains as given in previous examples, with some key additional steps:
+To cater for spatial data collected over arbitrary spatial locations, one may construct a neural estimator with a graph neural network (GNN; see Sainsbury-Dale, Zammit-Mangion, Richards, and Huser, 2025).
+The overall workflow remains as given in previous examples, with two key additional considerations.

 .

-For illustration, we again consider the spatial Gaussian process model with exponential covariance function, and we define a struct for storing expensive intermediate objects needed for data simulation.
-In this case, these objects include Cholesky factors and spatial graphs (which store the adjacency matrices needed to perform graph convolution):
+For illustration, we again consider a spatial Gaussian process model with exponential covariance function, and we define a type for storing expensive intermediate objects needed for data simulation.
+In this example, these objects include Cholesky factors, and spatial graphs which store the adjacency matrices needed to perform graph convolutions:

 L # Cholesky factors